LinuxNotifier/NotificationCenter/README.md

 with Qt or Python it's especially easily develope your own plugins to meet your needs.

-**NotificationCenter** is part of the LinuxNotifier project, it provides the framework on which other plugins rely.
+**NotificationCenter** is part of the LinuxNotifier project, it provides the framework on that other plugins rely.

 This project is open source under the MIT license.
-It's under active developement, any contribution is welcome.
+It's under active developement, contributions are welcome.

 ## Features
     * plugin support (Qt and Python)